6001 Research Data & Materials Policy

 Policy Sections

-Longer retention periods may be required by Yale policy, publishers, sponsors, and applicable law.
-Yale researchers are responsible for consulting these requirements and research data must be retained in accordance with those more stringent requirements.
-Some key provisions and circumstances are as follows:
+Longer retention periods may be required by Yale Policy, publishers, sponsors, or applicable laws and regulatory requirements (see, e.g., Policy 1105 Retention of University Financial Records, etc.).
+Yale Researchers are responsible for consulting these requirements and Research Data must be retained in accordance with those more stringent requirements.

-• Research data must be kept until any patentable invention resulting from the work is protected by the filing of a patent application or, if a decision is made by the University not to file for patent protection, until rights to the invention are returned to the inventor.
+• Research Data must be kept until any patentable invention resulting from the work is protected by the filing of a patent application or, if a decision is made by the University not to file for patent protection, until rights to the invention are returned to the inventor.

-• If the research data or materials are appraised by the University to have long term cultural, historical, economic, environmental, or other acknowledged value, then the University may require a longer retention period.
+• If the Research Data or materials are appraised by the University to have long term cultural, historical, economic, environmental, or other acknowledged value, then the University may require a longer retention period.

-Sharing of research data and materials that are commonly accepted in the scientific community as necessary to validate research findings with members of the University community, external collaborators, and others for legitimate purposes, is a key precept of the University.
+Sharing of Research Data and materials that are commonly accepted in the scientific community as necessary to validate Research findings with members of the University community, external collaborators, and others for legitimate purposes, is a key precept of the University.

-Research data and materials shall be made publicly available to the extent feasible while minimizing harm to the legitimate interests of the University, to research subjects, and to other parties, subject to Yale policy and to legislative, regulatory, contractual, ethical or other obligations, including but not limited to whether providing such public access would be cost prohibitive.
+Research Data and materials shall be made publicly available to the extent feasible while minimizing harm to the legitimate interests of the University, to Research subjects, and to other parties, subject to Yale Policy and to legislative, regulatory, contractual, ethical or other obligations, including but not limited to whether providing such public access would be cost prohibitive.

 Roles & Responsibilities

-Researchers
+Yale Researchers

-In their role as custodians of research data and materials, and in keeping with academic practice, Yale researchers are responsible for:
+In their role as custodians of Research Data and materials, and in keeping with academic practice, Yale Researchers are responsible for:

-• Recording, collecting, managing, retaining, and sharing research data and materials according to legal requirements, Yale policy, and the terms and conditions of sponsored awards.
+• Recording, collecting, managing, retaining, and sharing Research Data and materials according to legal requirements, Yale Policy, and the terms and conditions of sponsored awards.

 Yale University